top of page

 Jessica was born and raised in the PNW where she met her husband and had two children.
 She has been homeschooling her daughter and son from the beginning of their education and has enjoyed being a part of their journey.
 God also put it on her heart to help point little children to Jesus and has responded to that call by serving with babies and toddlers for many years at her church.
 She has been blessed to respond to that call even further by serving in the preschool and nursery program at Heritage Academy.
 Jessica is passionate about her relationship with Jesus, her family, living in community with others, music, and finding joy in the everyday moments.

-Lisa Ochenrider- Latin
+Lisa Ochenrider- Latin A

 Lisa grew up in Alaska where she developed a deep love for Jesus, people, and adventuring in the great outdoors.
 She attended Multnomah Bible College in Portland, OR, and then went on to graduate with a Bachelor of Science in Nursing from the University of Alaska, Anchorage in 2003.
 She and her husband, Mark, spent 12 years in the Seattle area having 5 children and starting and running a small medical practice.
 In 2016, they moved back to the Flathead Valley where her husband grew up.
 Lisa has been an educator since 2012, first at a private school and then in co-ops and home-school settings.
 She is grateful for the combination at Heritage of wonderful teachers and classmates mixed with the gift of learning at home together.
 As a teacher, Lisa loves getting to know the students and families, and hopes to inspire them to love learning and know the depth of God's love for them.
 During their free time, the Ochenriders enjoy time with friends, camping, rafting, hiking, and exploring God's beautiful creation together.

-Jenny Petersen- Tuition and Accounts, Business Manger
+Jenny Petersen- Business Manager

 Amy, a Nebraska native, holds a degree in Elementary Education from Northwestern College in Orange City, Iowa, after attending the University of Nebraska for a year.
 She has experience teaching 3rd to 5th grades in private Christian schools across Arizona and California.
 Additionally, Amy homeschooled her three daughters until high school graduation and instructed writing at their homeschool academy in California.
 Once her youngest daughter graduated, she resumed classroom teaching.
 Married to a pastor for 33 years, Amy has dedicated 15 years to youth ministry and 18 years to a church plant, leading both children's and women's ministries.
 Her family, originally from Coeur d'Alene, relocated to Kalispell to be near her daughter and grandson, enjoying a return to the Pacific Northwest.
 Amy's passions include reading, fellowship, e-biking, church activities, and above all, family time.